Thank you for visiting the INDONESIA HP Store

 Tap into Bluetooth mode or keep it in active mode, the best of both worlds is literally at your fingertips.
 The HP Tilt comes battery-free, allowing you to recharge without a trip to the convenience store.

 The HP ZBook x2 pen is a beautiful complement to the HP ZBook x2 G4 detachable workstation.
-Don’t let the slim dimensions fool you; this powerhouse stylus pen relies on no battery to blaze through your workload.
+Don’t let the slim dimensions fool you; this powerhouse touch screen stylus relies on no battery to blaze through your workload.
 Supporting tilt technology and 4,096 pressure levels, the HP ZBook x2 pen turns dreams into reality.

 Studying, writing, illustrating, and designing on the HP Chromebook x360 11 G1 Education Edition has never looked or felt so good.
-With the HP x360 11 EMR pen, you’ll be well equipped with all of the tools you need to carve out your own pathway to success.
+With the HP x360 11 EMR pen, you’ll be well equipped with all of the tools you need to carve out your pathway to success.
 Supporting Wacom EMR technology, this pen seamlessly detects pressure levels without ever missing a swipe or stroke.